 Children have a greater ability to learn and understand.
 However, they may not be able to grasp abstract ideas and internalise certain concepts that have intricate details.
 Children generally look for the big picture and they have a rather short attention span.

-At this stage, parents would be able to observe that children grow up in quite a quick pace and there are a lot of changes in their appearance.
+At this stage, parents would be able to observe that children grow up at quite a quick pace and there are a lot of changes in their appearance.
 Their immunity would be much stronger and this is a good time for parents to bring their children overseas to visit other countries.

 ‘‘Why travel?’’
 You may ask.
 To elaborate on this further, travelling widens the knowledge horizon of a child.
 It inculcates the value of being grateful for that we have, from a young age.
-From the ‘health’ aspect, travelling to other countries would expose children to various weather conditions, food, atmosphere and water.
+From the ‘health’ aspect, travelling to other countries would expose children to various weather conditions, food, atmosphere, and water.
 This strengthens the immune system tremendously!

 However, parents have to make sure that the appropriate vaccination jabs are being taken before flying off to different countries as a protective measure.